paulbardini/OX-CNC/README.md

 # OX-CNC
-Mod and parts created for ox cnc type router
+## Mod and parts created for ox cnc type router

 This is a repository for my mods and parts created for the OX CNC type router.

-The Ox is a great open source cnc router and has been enjoyable to create and use.
+The Ox is a great open source cnc router and has been enjoyable to build and use.

 I have created a few things to help my setup do what I want it to do.